 - All papers and judging sheets are due back to Manatee Village Historical Park by Friday, February 9th.

 Documentary and Performance Judging Saturday, February 10th, 9:00am at Manatee Village Historical Park

 - If you have not been to judges training, there will be a brief session at 8:00 am, prior to judging.

 - Judging for these projects will take place in several different locations around the Park.

 - Each project is allotted fifteen minutes for their presentation.

-- Each exhibit board will be examined by at least two judges.
+- Each exhibit board will be examined by three judges.